 - Transfer students who collected under Chapters 30, 32, 33, 1606 and 1607 need to complete a request for Change in Program or Place of Training (VA form 22-1995).
 Previous college credit must be evaluated and annotated on the Student Educational Plan (SEP).

-- Fill out an Intent Form at the Veterans Center in the Hayden Hall Building, HH 756, every semester VA benefits are to be received.
+- Fill out an Intent Form at the Veterans Success Center in the IC Building, every semester VA benefits are to be received.

-- Turn in all VA educational benefits paperwork to the Veterans Center in the HH 756.
+- Turn in all VA educational benefits paperwork to the Veterans Success Center.

 Widows and dependent children of deceased or disabled veterans are also eligible for VA benefits and should inquire at the Veterans Center concerning proper procedure.